Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Evaluation

 \subsection{Simulation Experiment: Result}

-The evaluation results are shown in Figure~\ref{fig:pe_result}.
-To explain the diagrams in detail, each dot in the diagram is the average accuracy on 80 trials at every iteration for each data selector.
-The green/yellow/red line denotes our data selector/data diversity-based baseline/random selector.
+The AL simulation results are presented in Figure~\ref{fig:al_result}.
+To explain the diagrams in detail, each dot is the average accuracy on 80 trials at every iteration for each data selector.
+The green/yellow/red/blue dots denote our data selector/data diversity-based baseline/random selector/model probability-based selector, respectively.
+We observe that our data selector consistently maintains an advantage over the traditional data-based sampling baseline, while the traditional one consistently beats the random baseline by a significant margin.
+Additionally, we observe that the model probability-based selector outperforms the random baseline in both settings.

-We can easily observe that our data selector can maintain a consistent advantage in prediction performance over the traditional feature-based selector baseline, while the traditional one can consistently beat the random baseline by a significant margin.
-To summarize the observation, our data selector outperforms both baselines in every iteration for both AL settings, indicating that \textbf{using human-annotated explanations in data selector with our dual-model AL framework is more beneficial than using data content alone.} Even with only 180 and 450 data to be annotated in each setting, our system is able to achieve $55\%$ and $72\%$ accuracy on average, correspondingly.
-We anticipate that our experiment will reach a similar performance around 85\% as shown in Figure~\ref{fig:pe_result} but converge much faster than the random selector if we continue the active learning process.
+To summarize, our data selector outperforms both baselines in every iteration for both AL settings, indicating that \textbf{using human-annotated explanations in the data selector with our dual-model AL framework is more beneficial than using the data content alone.} Even with only 180 and 450 data to be annotated in each setting, our system can achieve $55\%$ and $72\%$ accuracy on average, respectively.
+We anticipate that our experiment will reach a similar performance around 85\% as shown in Figure~\ref{fig:pe_result} but converge much faster than the random selector if we continue the AL process.